BMC Software Code of Conduct

 Uphold Applicable Anti-Corruption Laws

-BMC takes a zero-tolerance approach to bribery and corruption and is committed to operate and enforce systems and policies to detect and deter bribery, as further described in the Anti-Corruption Policy.
+BMC takes a zero-tolerance approach to bribery, corruption, facilitation payments, and kickbacks, and is committed to operate and enforce systems and policies to detect and deter bribery, as further described in the Anti-Corruption Policy.
 You may never give or promise to give anything of value directly or indirectly to any third party in connection with any BMC business to assist BMC in obtaining an improper business advantage, whether or not any benefit is received.

 Offering Gifts, Entertainment and other Hospitality